School Science Lessons

 Stachyose

-Stachyose, D-Stachyose, Lupeose, C24H42O21, sweet, a tetrasaccharide of two D-galactose units, plant metabolite, a raffinose family oligosaccharide, (derived from a sucrose and a raffinose), in human milk,
+Stachyose, D-Stachyose, Lupeose, C24H42O21, sweet, a tetrasaccharide of two D-galactose units, an oligosaccharide

-in green beans, in soybeans, in Stachys roots, in Jasminum, in Lupinus, in Fraxinus.
+It occurs in human milk, green beans, soybeans, Stachys roots, Jasminum, Lupinus, and in Fraxinus.

 Stachyose (tetrose: fructose + galactose + glucose + galactose, i.e. raffinose + galactose)